-[…] whenever a workman proposes an improvement, it should be the policy of the management to make a careful analysis of the new method, and if necessary conduct a series of experiments to determine accurately the relative merit of the new suggestion and of the old standard.
-And whenever the new method is found to be markedly superior to the old, it should be adopted as the standard for the whole establishment.
+[…] whenever a workman proposes an improvement, it should be the management’s policy to carefully analyse the new method and, if necessary, conduct a series of experiments to accurately determine the relative merit of the new suggestion and the old standard.
+And whenever the new method is markedly superior to the old, it should be adopted as the standard for the whole establishment.

-- Continuous Improvement: Taylor recommends that continuous improvement become an integral part of the management’s policies rather than ad-hoc, short-term solutions.
+Continuous Improvement: Taylor recommends that continuous improvement become integral to the management’s policies rather than ad-hoc, short-term solutions.

-- Process Standardization: through the adoption of superior methods throughout the organization.
+Process Standardization: through the adoption of superior methods throughout the organization.
 Process standardization might seem too obvious, but facts suggest otherwise.
-In reality, “Lack of consistent processes” has been cited repeatedly as a prime obstacle for Agile adoption.
+In reality, “Lack of consistent processes” has been cited repeatedly as a prime obstacle to Agile adoption.

-- Bottom-up Approach: Finally, Taylor acknowledges that workers on the ground are entitled to suggest improvements to how they do their work.
+Bottom-up Approach: Finally, Taylor acknowledges that workers on the ground can suggest improvements to their work.
 Interestingly, such thoughts appeared in the early days of the manufacturing industry, where class separation, for example, was still the norm.

 In this article, we will take the discussion beyond Taylor’s initial ideas and make a detailed, technical tour of the classical process management methods.

 Process management might involve two activities: improvement, which revolves around small incremental changes, and redesign, where processes are re-invented and re-imagined.

 - Why do we need process management?

 - The DMAIC technique

 3. The Purpose of Process Management